samsquire/ideas4/README.md

 # 146. Communication Subsumation

-Represent all the communications between functions,
+Represent all the communications between functions, move servers to where they are communicating with.

 # 147. Intelligent shard routing and data shift